-This was an unannounced inspection, carried out as part of the thematic inspections programme, to monitor the use of restrictive practices in the designated centre.
+The inspection of Larchfield Park Nursing Home was unannounced and carried out as part of the thematic inspections programme, focusing on the use of restrictive practices.
 Thematic inspections assess compliance against the National Standards for Residential Care Settings for Older People in Ireland.

-Findings from this inspection were that residents were supported to live a good quality of life in the centre.
-Restrictive practices in use had been identified, risk assessed and only used to promote the wellbeing, independence and safety of individual residents.
-There was a person-centred culture of care in the centre and the use of restrictive practices had been kept to a minimum.
+Residents were supported to live a good quality of life in the centre.
+Restrictive practices in use had been identified and risk assessed.
+There was a person-centred culture of care and the use of restrictive practices was only to promote the wellbeing, independence and safety of individual residents.